naman159/Authentication-MERN/README.md

 ## Run it on your own Computer:
 1. Clone the repository
 2. cd into the location of the downloaded folder
-3. Run the following commmand in cli
+3. Run the following command in cli
 ```
 npm run dev
 ```